ashishc1997/Preprocessing_Transport_for_Brisbane/README.md

 The pre-processing of the data is done using the python script ''Final_sj"".
 The input to this scrip are the Translink Origin-Destination trips (https://www.data.qld.gov.au/dataset/go-card-transaction-data) and the static data (GTFS) for Brisbane City of Australia (https://transitfeeds.com/p/translink/21?p=2).
 The sample input files are in ""Static_Nov_2019"" and ""Demand Data"".
+The files named ""Static_fil"" and ""Demand_fil"" contain the output from the code.